Knowledge and Provenance Substrate¶

 TICKET |

-Live fetch routes through the merged governed external-API access tool (#1991).
-Transport wiring is staged after the MVP corpus, so the loader currently raises KnowledgeSourceUnavailableError rather than degrade silently. |
+Live fetch routes through the governed external-API access tool.
+Transport wiring is not yet implemented, so the loader raises KnowledgeSourceUnavailableError rather than degrading silently. |

 PDF support is pdfplumber (MIT). pymupdf is deliberately excluded: its AGPL licence is incompatible with the project's BUSL-to-Apache model.